skip to content

 Course Description

 The Cena Trimalchionis section of Petronius’ Satyrica contains extensive representations of the speech of freedmen.
-As is well-known, the language of the freedmen differs from Classical Latin in a number of respects, and often prefigures developments known to take place in the early history of the Romance languages.
+The language of the freedmen differs from Classical Latin in a number of respects, and often prefigures developments known to take place in the early history of the Romance languages.
 In this course we compare linguistic features of the language of the freedmen with a selection of graffiti from Pompeii, often written by those who have not had an extensive literary education.
 We shall use recent research in sociolinguistics to explain the differences from Classical Latin and to explore the process of language change.
 Topics covered will include the following: orthography and phonology, morphology and syntax, register variation, Greek influence and bilingualism and the notion of Proto-Romance.

 The classes will take selections from the schedule of texts for close reading and analysis.

-List A (for ALL candidates)
+List A

-• Rex Wallace (2005) An Introduction to Wall Inscriptions from Pompeii and Herculaneum: Chapter I Dipinti 80-114; Chapter II Graffiti 1-53, 114-147
+• Wallace (2005) An Introduction to Wall Inscriptions from Pompeii and Herculaneum: Chapter 1 Dipinti 94-114; Chapter 2 Graffiti 1-222

 Introductory readings